Cubs vs. Yankees Player Props Betting Odds

-Oddsmakers have set player props for Gleyber Torres, Nico Hoerner and others when the New York Yankees host the Chicago Cubs at Yankee Stadium on Friday at 7:05 PM ET.
+Player prop bet odds for Gleyber Torres, Nico Hoerner and others are available when the New York Yankees host the Chicago Cubs at Yankee Stadium on Saturday (at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!